Aaron98990/ways-of-the-game/goalkeeper.md

 If the offense involves contact with the goalkeeper, the restart is a direct free kick.
 Else, the restart is an indirect free kick.
 - [A player fairly stands in front of the goalkeeper during a corner kick and triggers the opponents.](https://youtu.be/1g2DRURrbAo?t=522)

-## Playing distance

-Some people will say that the goalkeeper is protected too much.
-In reality, referees are applying the rules.
-Goalkeepers will have greater playing distances than non-goalkeepers because they can use their arms/hands to catch/save the ball inside their penalty area.

-> Playing distance: Distance to the ball which allows a player to touch the ball by extending the foot/leg or jumping or, for goalkeepers, jumping with arms extended.
-Distance depends on the physical size of the player
-> - Glossary

 ## Changing the goalkeeper

 > Any of the players may change places with the goalkeeper if: